Harry Markopolos: Madoff investigation

 His calculations of Madoff's trades revealed that there was almost no correlation between Madoff's stocks and the S&P 100, as Madoff claimed.
 Markopolos also could find no evidence that the market was responding to any Madoff trades, even though by his estimate Madoff was managing as much as $6 billion, three times more than any known hedge fund at the time.
-Given that Madoff's supposed trades should have had a substantial ripple effect on broader markets, Markopolos suspected that Madoff wasn't even trading.
+Given that Madoff's supposed trades should have had a substantial ripple effect on broader markets, Markopolos suspected that Madoff was not even trading.

 With the help of two of his colleagues at Rampart, Casey and fellow quant Neil Chelo, Markopolos continued to probe the Madoff operation.
 What they found concerned him enough that he filed a formal complaint with the Boston office of the SEC during the spring of 2000.
 However, the SEC took no action.
 Nonetheless, others in the investing world took Markopolos's findings seriously.
 In 2000, Joel Tillinghast of Fidelity Investments dropped his plans to study Madoff's strategies after a meeting with Markopolos.
 Tillinghast wrote years later that his discussion with Markopolos convinced him that Madoff was almost certainly engaging in fraud; as he put it, "nothing in Madoff's ostensible strategy made sense."

 Michael Ocrant, editor-in-chief of MARHedge, joined the effort to publicize Madoff's questionable actions.
 Casey surprised Ocrant with information that Madoff, whom Ocrant only knew to be one of the largest market makers on NASDAQ and one of the largest brokers on the New York Stock Exchange, actually ran a secretive multi-billion dollar hedge fund, directly managing investors' money.
 Ocrant investigated and wrote an article, "Madoff tops charts; skeptics ask how", published May 1, 2001, questioning Madoff's returns.
 Within a week, Erin Arvedlund followed with an investigative article in Barron's, further questioning Madoff's secrecy and results; despite the details in these scathing articles, they generated no action from the SEC, and did not scare off Madoff's existing investors.

 Markopolos sent a more detailed submission to the SEC a year later.
 He also offered to let the SEC send him to Madoff's headquarters undercover, obtain the trading tickets, and compare them with the Options Price Reporting Authority tape.
 By then, Markopolos was convinced that Madoff was not really trading.
 He believed that his trading tickets would not match the OPRA tape, which would have been hard proof that Madoff was a fraud.
 This submission also passed without action from the SEC.